google/dart-scissors/README.md

 do not leak to any of its sub-components or parent components.
 This is the assumption by which sCiSSors lives, so you're safe with it.

-The last "unscoped" strategy (the default(?) in Angular2) means there's no file- or component-local way of deciding if a style *could* be used elsewhere.
+The last "unscoped" strategy means there's no file- or component-local way of deciding if a style *could* be used elsewhere.
 You should not use sCiSSors on packages / projects with that strategy.